joshbegley/nyt-latest/README.md

 https://nytimes.com/reuters/2020/06/22/sports/soccer/22reuters-soccer-worldcup-newzealand.html?searchResultPosition=5

 **Analysts' View: Take Navarro's China Trade Deal Is 'Over' Comments With a Pinch of Salt**\
-`U.S. stock futures fell and the dollar rose after White House trade adviser Peter Navarro said on Monday that the trade deal with China is "over".`\
+`U.S. stock futures fell and the dollar rose after White House  adviser Peter Navarro said that the trade deal with China is "over".
+But President Donald Trump later tweeted that the deal "is fully intact" and said he hoped Beijing would continue to live up to terms of the agreement.`\
 https://nytimes.com/reuters/2020/06/22/business/22reuters-usa-trade-china-navarro-analysts-view.html?searchResultPosition=6

 **Protesters Fail to Bring Down Andrew Jackson Statue Near White House**\